Thomas A. Guglielmo

 His first book, White on Arrival: Italians, Race, Color, and Power in Chicago, 1890-1945 (Oxford University Press, 2003), received the Frederick Jackson Turner Award from the Organization of American Historians and the Allan Nevins Prize from the Society of American Historians.
 It examined, most broadly, the process by which Italian immigrants came to see themselves -- and, crucially, to be seen by others -- as white Americans and the many advantages that came with that socially-defined status.

-Professor Guglielmo is presently finishing up a second book tentatively titled Divisions: The Untold History of Racism and Resistance in America’s World War II Military (forthcoming with Oxford University Press).
+Professor Guglielmo's next book is titled Divisions: A New History of Racism and Resistance in America’s World War II Military (forthcoming with Oxford University Press, October 2021).
 America’s World War II military was a force of unalloyed good.
 While saving the world from Nazism, it also managed to unify a famously fractious American people.
 At least that’s the story many of us have long told ourselves.
 In Divisions, Guglielmo offers a decidedly different view.
 Drawing from more than a decade of extensive research and stitching together stories long told separately -- of race and the military; of high command and ordinary GIs; and of African Americans, white Americans, Japanese Americans, and more -- Guglielmo stresses not national unities but racist divisions as a defining feature of America’s World War II military and of the postwar world it helped to fashion.

 PhD, University Michigan, 2000